nelhage/blog.nelhage.com/content/post/systems-at-capacity/index.md

 {{%/div%}}
 {{%/div%}}

+The two takeaways from this section are some of the most important I hope to leave you with:

-One key takeaway here: queues can help smear out bursty load in time, which does improve throughput.
-But once the queue is consistently nonempty, increasing the size of the queue cannot add throughput, only increase system latency.
+- Queues can help smear out bursty load in time, but **cannot increase peak throughput** in aggregate.
+- If, under load, we accumulate persistent standing queues, our queues are adding latency for no benefit; potentially disastrous amount of latency.

 # What does work

-Ultimately, if we are persistently over capacity, and we're unable or unwilling to add capacity, there's only one solution: Find a way to have less work to do.
+Ultimately, if we are persistently over capacity, and we're unable or unwilling to add capacity, there's only one solution: Reduce the rate of requests we have to (or choose to) process.

-In general, we can follow two strategies towards this goal:
+In general, I think about two related strategies towards this goal:
 - We can somehow ask our clients to make fewer requests, and thus reduce the incoming request load.
-- We can choose not to process a subset of requests, discarding them as cheaply as possible and freeing up resources to allow the remaining requests to succeed.
+- We can choose not to process a subset of requests, discarding them as cheaply as possible and freeing up resources to process remaining requests successfully.

 We refer to either or both of these strategies as [**backpressure**](https://medium.com/@jayphelps/backpressure-explained-the-flow-of-data-through-software-2350b3e77ce7); in either case, we are in some sense “pushing back” on the incoming work, and making our clients aware of our capacity limit.
 In the first case we’re explicitly asking them to slow down; in the second, we are causing them to receive errors or dropped requests, which they have to handle somehow.

-As a service designer and maintainer who care about your users’ experience, it can be counterintuitive to try to push problems back onto your users in this way; it can feel like admitting failure, or shirking responsibility.
+As a service designer and maintainer who cares about your availability and your users’ experience, it can be counterintuitive to push problems back onto your users in this way; it can feel like admitting failure, or shirking responsibility.
+No one likes to deliberately discard a valid request.
 However, resilient systems inevitably require some form of backpressure, for a few reasons:

 - As mentioned, every system has **some** limits; when we do encounter them, we would prefer to make intentional decisions about what happens and to behave deliberately and to behave as gracefully as possible.
 - More importantly, backpressure creates a [closed-loop system](https://en.wikipedia.org/wiki/Control_loop#Open-loop_and_closed-loop).
 If a normally-healthy system is overloaded, the proximate reason for that overload is that someone is sending us too much traffic.
 By pushing the problem back to them, we move the problem and the source of the problem closer together, allowing for the possibility of actual resolution.